pluralsh/bootstrap/README.md

 There's a few common things you'll often need to solve when managing kubernetes.
 We've collected a lot of tested setups that you can adapt into your own environments.
 In particular, we've provided resources for setting up:

-* monitoring - full loki + prometheus agent setup and how to connect them both to your instance of the console
+* monitoring - full victoria metrics cluster + agent setup and how to connect them both to your instance of the console
 * OPA policy management - example yaml setup for OPA Gatekeeper and various constraints to meet common important benchmarks.
 * pipelines - a full PR Automation pipeline setup inclusive of using global services as well that should help testdrive some of the more advanced change management capabilities of the platform.

+Most of these live in the generated `resources` folder and the most mature will have a pre-built Pr Automation already created for you to install them.